Zonotora/mindpalace/src/pages/networking/keywords.md

 # Nonce
 A nonce is a number that can only be used once in a cryptographic setting.
 This is to prevent replay attacks.
 They are often random or pseudo-random numbers.

+# DMZ
+DMZ stands for demilitarized zone and is sometimes referred to as a perimeter network or screened subnet.
+It is a subnetwork that exposes companies external services to untrusted larger networks like the internet.

+# Spoofing
+In a spoofing attack, an attacker successfully identifies as another person by falsifying data.

+# NAC
+Network access control (NAC) is a solution that defines and implements a security policy based on a set of protocols.
+This policy is used when a device is connecting to the network.

+# DHCP
+Dynamic Host Configuration Protocol (DHCP) is a protocol that allows a user to automatically retrieve an IP address in the network as well as other details about the network.

+# Port knocking
+Port knocking is a method to open ports on the firewall for a specific user based on successfully connecting to a predefined set of closed ports.

+# De-perimeterisation
+De-perimeterisation is the removal of the boundary between an organization and the outside world.
+A mixture of approaches is used for security instead of relying on the boundary to the internet.

+# The Jericho approach
+The Jericho approach was a promotion for de-perimeterisation issued by the Jericho Forum.

+# RIP
+Routing Information Protocol (RIP) is one of the oldest protocols for determining the best route through the internet.

+# BGF
+Border Gateway Protocol (BGF) is the protocol underlying the global routing system of the internet.

+# Clogging
+Is a type of DoS attack where an attacker establishes many thousands of connections to a specific host, making them unavailable for other users.

+# HMAC
+Keyed-hash message authentication code or hash-based message authentication code (HMAC) is a type of message authentication code (MAC) involving a cryptographic hash function and a secret cryptographic key to verify the integrity and authenticity of a message simultaneously.

+# NAT
+Network Address Translation (NAT)

+# AP
+Access Point.

+# WAP
+Wireless Access Point.

+# SSID
+Identifier (name) for the network.

+# BSSID
+Identifier for access points and their clients.
+The Access Point MAC address.

+# ESSID
+It is the same as the SSID but used across multiple different Access Points as a part of the same WLAN.

+# BAN logic
+Burrows–Abadi–Needham logic (BAN logic) is a set of rules to analyze information exchange protocols.